 Beaver lake is a large and attractive recreational lake located in Lac La Biche County, Alberta ("County") and is popular for a variety of recreational activities.
-However, there is a concern that declining water quality in the lake is limiting the opportunities of recreational activities like swimming, boating and fishing.
+However, there is a concern that declining water quality in the lake is limiting the opportunities of recreational activities like swimming, boating, and fishing.

 The County follows a regular program to monitor water quality of lakes located within its jurisdiction.
-The water sampling events were conducted during the early spring and summer of 2018.
+The water sampling events were conducted during the early spring and summer of 2021.
 The data collected includes water temperature, pH, specific conductivity, and dissolved oxygen which was collected in-situ through a multi-probe and Kemmerer sampling device.
-Analytical data of nitrogenous compounds, heavy metals, and other inorganic parameters from ALS laboratory.
-Water samples for microbial parameters were analyzed by PROVLAB of Alberta Health Services.
+Analytical data of nitrogenous compounds, heavy metals, and other inorganic parameters was provided from ALS laboratory.